felipersteles/visao-computacional/README.md

 # Computer Vision

+Ah, the age-old battle of Rock, Paper, Scissors.
+A timeless game of chance, skill, and maybe a little bit of luck.
+But what if we told you that soon, machines might be able to predict the outcome – not through psychic powers, but through the magic of artificial intelligence?

-Classification convolutional neural network developed by me and called `TelesNet`.
-Which the use is to classify the gesture inserted in a game of rock, paper and scissors.
+I developed a Classification Convolutional Neural Network and called `TelesNet`, which the use is to classify the gesture inserted in a game of rock, paper and scissors.

+## Why Rock, Paper, Scissors?

+Beyond its nostalgic charm, this classic game provides an ideal testing ground for AI development.
+With just three distinct hand gestures, it's a manageable problem with clear rules and outcomes.
+Yet, despite its apparent simplicity, it's not just about brute-force pattern recognition.
+It requires understanding subtle differences in hand shapes, lighting, and even player psychology.

 ## How to use